Student Life at Penn

 Graduate Student Center

-The Graduate Student Center is located on campus, a "home" just for graduate and professional students which provides support services, recreational activities, or a place to meet other graduate students across various disciplines and cultures.
-The Graduate Student Center also provides seminars that are helpful to students, such as Navigating The Grant, Navigating the Classroom, and Navigating the Dissertation.
-For those who need to focus on writing the dissertation, there is Dissertation Boot Camp.
+The Graduate Student Center is a "home" just for graduate and professional students which provides support services, recreational activities, or a place to meet other graduate students across various disciplines and cultures.
+The Graduate Student Center also provides seminars and workshops on professional development, applying for external grants, and effective teaching.
+A complete list of programs is available under the heading Navigating the Academy.
+For those who need to focus on writing the dissertation, there is Thesis and Dissertation Support.

 Family Resource Center